MachinisteWeb/node-atlas/TLDR.md

 {
     "languageCode": "en-gb",                /* Set the principal language. */ "pageNotFound": "/page-404/",           /* Assign the 404 dedicated view. */
-    "commonVariation": "common.json",       /* Assign the common variation files for localisation. */ "commonController": "common.js",        /* Assign the common controller file for all pages called. */ "postSupport": false,                   /* By default, avoid POST request on pages. */ "bundles": "bundles.json",              /* Set CSS and JS files bundled together and minifies with an external file. */
+    "commonView": "common.htm",             /* Assign the common layout file for view. */ "commonVariation": "common.json",       /* Assign the common variation file for localisation. */ "commonController": "common.js",        /* Assign the common controller file for all pages called. */ "postSupport": false,                   /* By default, avoid POST request on pages. */ "bundles": "bundles.json",              /* Set CSS and JS files bundled together and minifies with an external file. */